Conrec-Infinity-AB/Selenium-Course/Lecture1/1_start_here.md

 ## Prerequsities ##
 - Basic understanding of Python
 - A working setup of Python, Visual Studio Code and Selenium according to the **README.md** file in this project

+<p style="color:yellow">NOTE: Always use GIT pull before every lecture, because the repository is updated every now and then!</p>

 ## Links ##
 - [Selenium documentation](https://www.selenium.dev/documentation/) Everything related to Selenium APi and Grid and more